Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Note: The Row Source Property value EmployeelD is taken in the ReportsTo Field from the same Employees Table.

-Here, the Limit To List property value is set to Yes, indicating that values other than what is appearing in the Combo-Box (or in the EmployeelD field) will not be accepted in this field.
-In other words, you cannot enter a value manually into this field, other than what is appearing in the Combo-Box.
+Here, the Limit To List property value is set to Yes, indicating that values other than what is appearing in the ComboBox (or in the Employee ID field) will not be accepted in the Combobox Text Box to select or enter.
+In other words, you cannot enter a value manually into this field other than what is appearing in the combo box.

 The Combo-Boxes created in the Table Structure have more control over the data going into the target field than an external Combo-Box created on a Form.
 A Form or Query designed with this Table Column will have the Combo-Box attached to it when the Field is dragged from the Field-List to the Form or Query, or when you create a Form or Report with the built-in Wizards.